Suraja18/svelte-form-hook/README.md

 # Svelte Hook Form

-A lightweight form management library for Svelte that provides form state management, validation, and form handling with a React Hook Form-like API.
+A lightweight form management library for Svelte or Svelte kit that provides form state management, validation, and form handling with a React Hook Form-like API.
 Built with TypeScript for excellent developer experience.

 ## Installation